 Conservation of Textile Mills and Weaving Sheds

-Here in Pendle, many of these mills also have distinctive north-light sheds, where row-upon-row of cotton weaving looms were housed.
+Textile mills are a prominent feature of our landscape.
+Many of these mills also have distinctive north-light sheds, where rows of cotton weaving looms were housed.

 Historic information on the mills in Pendle is in the following documents: